 Go with an SSD as your computer’s boot drive instead of an HDD and that means startup takes a fraction of the time, while overall PC performance (Windows or Mac) is going to feel snappier.

-You can read more about the performance advantages of an SSD here.
-And if you’re concerned about the difficulty of upgrading your computer or laptop’s HDD to solid state storage, check out my post from a few years ago (complete with video) demonstrating just how easy it is to make the swap.
-Ff you still don’t feel up to tackling the project, Geek Squad is always there as your expert computer support team, and they’ll be able to take care of it for you.
+If you’re concerned about the difficulty of upgrading your computer or laptop’s HDD to solid state storage, Geek Squad is always there as your expert computer support team, and they’ll be able to take care of it for you.

 Other SSD advantages

 The advantages of SSDs extend beyond simply being an order of magnitude faster than HDD storage.

 HDDs use a complex series of moving, mechanical components.
 The disk platter is spun on a spindle by a motor, usually at 5,400 or 7,200 rpm.
 A read/write head zips around over the surface of the platter.
 That is a lot of moving pieces, and a great deal of precision required.
 Sometimes all it takes is a good bump to knock things out of alignment and damage the hard drive.
 Drop it and you’re likely looking at catastrophic failure of the drive.
 All that movement means noise, and it also takes power to keep the motors going.
 And the combination of moving components and power usage adds up to heat.
 If you look at the top of an external HDD, chances are the entire surface is covered with cooling slots in an effort to get rid of that heat.